SeaSparks-GmbH/smolagents-mcp-demo/article.md

 You can see that the MCPClient gives you:

-A full list of available tools (in this case: get_library and get_document) Each tool’s name, description, input schema, and output type No extra YAML, no hardcoded OpenAPI specs — just introspectable tools, as described by the server itself.
+- A full list of available tools (in this case: `get_library` and `get_document`)
+- Each tool’s name, description, input schema, and output type
+- No hardcoded API specs — just introspectable tools, as described by the server itself.

 **Why This Matters**
 This example may look minimal, but it’s doing a lot:

-- Server discovery: Find out what the server offers.
+- Server discovery
-- Schema understanding: Parse tool arguments and return types.
+- Schema understanding
-- Agent preparation: This is all you need to attach tools to a Smolagent (coming next).
+- Getting `tools` ready to be inspected and used by a SmolAgent

-This is where simplicity becomes powerful.
-Whether you’re building a UI, wiring an agent, or testing toolchains, this tiny client handles the connection and lets you focus on what to do with the tools—which is exactly what we'll tackle next.
+So it is simple but powerful.
+Whether you’re building a UI, wiring an agent, or testing toolchains, this client handles the connection and lets you focus on what to do with the tools — which is exactly what we'll tackle next.

 ## The Host: A Super-Minimal Smolagent Setup

 Now it’s time to bring the pieces together.

-To keep things focused and beginner-friendly, we’ll set up just a single agent, using Smolagents’ wonderful `CodeAgent`.
-This agent can retrieve tools from the MCP server, generate Python code to use those tools, read and reason over results, and iterate until it finds a valid solution.
+To keep things focused and beginner-friendly, we’ll set up just a single agent, using Smolagents’ adorable `CodeAgent`.
+This agent can inspect tools from the MCP server, generate Python code to use those tools, read and reason over results, and iterate until it finds a valid solution.

 Yes, it's only *one* agent — but it's already doing a lot.

 **Why CodeAgent?**
 Because most powerful LLMs are very good at writing and fixing Python code.
-With CodeAgent, the model is allowed to generate runnable Python, observe its output, handle errors, and retry as needed—until the task is done.
+With CodeAgent, the model is allowed to generate runnable Python, observe its output, handle errors, and retry as needed — until the task is done.

 Even simple tasks can involve a lot of interaction and self-correction, which leads us to an important note…

-**Watch your tokens!**
+**Watch your tokens**
 Agentic calls are more expensive than standard one-shot LLM completions.
-Even without long documents, a single agent cycle might:
+Even in the absence of long texts, a single agent cycle might:
 - Generate multi-step Python code
 - Execute tools and parse outputs
 - Read error messages and try again